Content from Working With Variables

 the same plot.
 In most cases, however, using the indices on the x axis

-is not desireable.
+is not desirable.

 Callout